BabylonJS/Documentation/content/features/introductionToFeatures/chap1/first_app.md

 # A Web Application Template

-You will have seen that the template needed for any code on the playground is
+You will have seen that the template needed for any code on the Playground is:

 ```javascript
 var createScene = function () {